The First Love Of Alipang Havens

 "How about a haiku? ...You are what you eat. / Uncle Alipang ate snakes; / Now he sheds like one."

 "That'll do.
-Speaking of eating, let's get down to the kitchen; if we're the first ones there, we can make breakfast the way WE want it.
-And I still have _one_ hand that can't get burned on the woodstove..."
+Speaking of eating, let's get to the kitchen; if we're the first ones there, we can make breakfast the way WE want it.
+I still have one hand that can't get burned on the woodstove..."

 = = = = = = = = = = =